profsmith89/ctps/_sources/chap11.md

         return f"{self.name} at {self.loc} rated {self.stars}" + '\u2605'
 ```

 The method `__str__` should always return a string.
 As the data type's designer, I can return any string I like, and I've chosen to return a simple description of the `Pin` object using a few of its attributes.
 This is a magic method because the interpreter looks for it when a `Pin` object is used where the interpreter expects a string object.
-For example, the input parameters to `print` are expected to be strings, and when we pass a `Pin` object as a parameter to print, the Python interpreter looks for this specific magic method and, if it finds it, it uses it.
+For example, the input parameters to `print` are expected to be strings, and when we pass a `Pin` object as a parameter to `print`, the Python interpreter looks for this specific magic method and, if it finds it, it uses it.
 The `main` function in `pin.py` runs a few tests on the `Pin` class and uses `CitySqGrid` along the way; it demonstrates how easy a `__str__` method makes printing the instances of classes we define.

 ```{code-block} python
 ---